laravel-notification-channels/pushover/README.md

 `time($timestamp)` | Accepts either a `Carbon` object or a UNIX timestamp.
 `url($url[, $title])` | Accepts a string value for a [supplementary url](https://pushover.net/api#urls) and an optional string value for the title of the url.
 `sound($sound)` | Accepts a string value for the [notification sound](https://pushover.net/api#sounds).
+`image($image)` | Accepts a string value for the image location (either full or relative server path or a URL).
+If there is any error with the file (too big, not an image) it will silently send the message without the image attachment.
 `priority($priority[, $retryTimeout, $expireAfter])` | Accepts an integer value for the priority and, when the priority is set to emergency, also an integer value for the retry timeout and expiry time (in seconds).
 Priority values are available as constants | `PushoverMessage::LOWEST_PRIORITY`, `PushoverMessage::LOW_PRIORITY`, `PushoverMessage::NORMAL_PRIORITY` and `PushoverMessage::EMERGENCY_PRIORITY`.
 `lowestPriority()` | Sets the priority to the lowest priority.
 `lowPriority()` | Sets the priority to low.